UNICORE-EU/uftp-docs/source/overview.rst

 command port, and receives/sends data directly from/to a client machine (which can be an actual user client machine or another server).
 The client, e.g. :ref:`uftp-client`, connnects to the *listen* port, which has to be accessible from external machines.
-The client opens additional data commection(s) via the passive FTP protocol.
+The client opens additional data connection(s) via the passive FTP protocol.

 How does UFTP work